mdovale/RingDownAnalysis/README.md

-# Frequency and Quality Factor Estimation of Ring-Down Signals
+# Frequency and Quality Factor Estimation of Exponentially Decaying Sinusoids

 This repository contains theoretical analysis, numerical simulations, and experimental data analysis for frequency estimation of ring-down signals.
 Ring-down signals are exponentially decaying sinusoids that arise from measurements of harmonic oscillators with quality factor Q, where the amplitude decays exponentially due to energy dissipation.